Aeroluna/LunaCoopMod/README.md

 - Reduced sight radius of Adept Shade from 9 to 4.

 Nerfed Adept from its Campaign version to its Versus version, but in return it gets Resonating Glaives.
 It didn't really make sense that Amon had Purifier Adepts anyways.

+- Increased Battlecruiser Yamato Cannon prep time from 1.5 seconds to 3 seconds.

+For some reason Co-op halves this charge time, this returns it to normal for Amon.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.